-In determining how to account for an investment in an associate, management first review whether the ISX Financial group controls the investee.
-Where it is determined that the ISX Financial group controls the investee, the results of the investee are consolidated within ISX Financial group's consolidated financial statements.
+In determining how to account for an investment in an associate, management first review whether the ISX Financial EU Group controls the investee.
+Where it is determined that the ISX Financial EU Group controls the investee, the results of the investee are consolidated within ISX Financial EU Group's consolidated financial statements.